m-voit/concepts-of-programming-languages/study-project/paper.md

 Tail-call optimization prevents this by overwriting the unneeded stack frames of the previous function calls.
 So tail-call optimization is needed for efficient functional programming.

-Tail-call optimization is part of JavaScript since ECMAScript 6, which was introduced in 2015.
+Tail-call optimization is a part of JavaScript since ECMAScript 6, which was introduced in 2015.
-This allows efficient functional programming in JavaScript.

 Go on the other side has no support for tail-call optimization.
 This means that heavy using of recursion and functional programming in Go will have an impact on performance.
 There are some workarounds for this issue, but they are out of the scope of this paper.[med02][she17]

-Summarized, the support for efficient programming of recursion heavy functions is better in JavaScript than it is in Go.
+Summarized, the support for efficient recursion heavy programming is better in JavaScript than it is in Go.

 ### Pattern matching